 3. Neither the Managing Director nor the Whole-time Director of the Company receivedany remuneration or commission from any of its subsidiaries.

-The Board wishes to place on record its sincere appreciation of the contributions madeby the employees of the Company and its subsidiaries during the year under review.Directors thank the customers clients vendors and other businessassociates for their continued support in the Company's growth.
+The Board wishes to place on record its sincere appreciation of the contributions madeby the employees of your Company and its subsidiaries during the year under review.
+TheDirectors of your Company thank it's customers clients vendors and other businessassociates for their continued support in the Company's growth.

 | ||For and on behalf of the Board of Directors of Allied Digital Services Limited || |

 | ||Nitin Shah ||Prakash Shah |